-History of SAFE Equity
+History of the SAFE

 One platform that often uses the SAFE is Republic.
 If you want to learn more about their specific SAFE, check out this piece written by legal counsel, Max Rich.

-In addition, SAFE Equity offers high-resolution fundraising, which means that the company can close the deal with an individual investor as soon as they are ready.
+In addition, a SAFE offers high-resolution fundraising, which means that the company can close the deal with an individual investor as soon as they are ready.
 The deal does not need to be closed with all investors simultaneously.

-The SAFE equity agreement specifies the valuation cap for the conversion of the SAFEs to equity to prevent dilution.
+The SAFE agreement specifies the valuation cap for the conversion of the SAFEs to equity to prevent dilution.
 It also offers discounts to SAFE investors for purchasing the common stock of the company at later stages.

-What are the Pros of SAFE Equity?
+What are the Pros of SAFEs?

-What are the Drawbacks of SAFE Equity?
+What are the Drawbacks of SAFEs?

-Financial viability of the company: Not only is this arrangement potentially harmful to the investors, but also for the entrepreneurs.
+- Financial viability of the company: Not only is this arrangement potentially harmful to the investors, but also for the entrepreneurs.
 If the founders issue multiple SAFEs at different valuation caps, it impacts the capitalization table of the company and can impact the financial viability of the company negatively.